Copy and paste the below script into your own website or blog to embed this book.

 Diane was still looking forward to the evening when she got back to her desk.
 She had to write up some notes from the interview she’d just done, to account for her time.
 She couldn’t be too careful these days.
 The era when journalists could be out of the office for hours—days!—at a time without anyone turning a hair was long gone.
 She also had to confirm some technical details with the one remaining staff photographer for a job she was planning for the following week.
 But mostly she had to make sure that all the important people saw she was there, working hard.
 And then, if she was lucky, she could get on the road early for a change.

-Andrew Grant is the author of RUN, False Positive, False Friend, and False Witness.
+Andrew Grant is the author of RUN, False Positive, and False Friend.
 He was born in Birmingham, England.
 He attended the University of Sheffield, where he studied English literature and drama.
 He ran a small independent theater company, and subsequently worked in the telecommunications industry for fifteen years.
-Grant and his wife, the novelist Tasha Alexander, divide their time between Chicago and the United Kingdom.
+Grant and his wife, the novelist Tasha Alexander, live on a wildlife preserve in Wyoming.